EU-REST European Union Radiation, Education, Staffing & Training

 WP 3 - Conclusions and recommendations on the EU workforce availability.

-The objective of WP3 is to provide the conclusions and recommendations on the EU workforce availability, education and training needs for the quality and safety of medical applications involving ionising radiation, for Medical Doctors, Radiographers & Radiation Therapists, Medical Physicists and other health professionals using ionising radiation.
+The objective of WP3 was to provide the conclusions and recommendations on the EU workforce availability, education and training needs for the quality and safety of medical applications involving ionising radiation, for Medical Doctors, Radiographers & Radiation Therapists, Medical Physicists and other health professionals using ionising radiation.

 ESTRO Experts: